-The experience she has gained has given her considerable exposure and insight into the work being done in the Community Living movement and the need for the continued effort and advocacy not only provide a more inclusive community but to provide an environment where people have access to supports that they need to live a good life in the community.
+Aside from being a person with lived experience with autism, she appreciates the challenges we all continue to face now and into the future with the considerable exposure and insight into the work being done with Inclusion Canada and the need for continued effort and advocacy to not only provide a more inclusive community but to provide an environment where people have access to supports that they may need to live the life they choose.